expra-frankfurt/wise25/lecture/content/writing.md

 4. [Use of AI tools:](#use-of-ai-tools) Rules for using AI tools such as ChatGPT, DeepL, etc.

 ## 1. Contents
 This section is mostly based on an excellent paper by Mensh and Kording (2017) entitled [Ten simple rules for structuring papers](https://doi.org/10.1371/journal.pcbi.1005619).
-It is strongly recommended that you read this paper.
-You will find a summary of the ten rules below:
+It is strongly recommended that you read this paper and follow the rules when writing your reports.
+You will find a summary of the rules below:

 <big>**Rule 1: Focus your paper on a central contribution**</big>

-When you write your paper, you should try to focus it on **one central contribution** (this can be a theoretical insight, a new method, a criticism of previous research, etc.).
+When you write your paper, you should try to focus it on **one central contribution** your project is making (this can be a theoretical insight, a new method, a criticism of previous research, etc.).
 Try to make your claim as **simple** as your data and experimental logic allow and clearly communicate it in the **title of your paper** so that it is immediately clear what your paper is showing.

-A good example can be found in a paper by Aminoff and Durham (2023) entitled: *Scene-selective brain regions respond to embedded objects of a scene*
+A **good example** can be found in a paper by Aminoff and Durham (2023) entitled: *Scene-selective brain regions respond to embedded objects of a scene*.
 The central contribution is that scene-selective brain regions, which we usually assume to primarily respond to scene images, also respond to single objects.
 The novelty and relevance of this contribution are immediately apparent (the paper changes the way we think of these brain regions).

-Compare this to a title that only focuses on **what was done** in the project: *A comparison of neural responses of scene-selective brain regions to object and scene images*
-While this gives the reader a good idea of the method that was used in the project, it doesn't communicate the contribution as clearly and won't spark the readers' interest as much.
+Compare this to a title that only focuses on **what was done** in the project: *A comparison of neural responses of scene-selective brain regions to object and scene images*.
+While this gives the reader a good idea of the method that was used in the project, it does not communicate the contribution as clearly and will not spark the reader's interest as much.

 Checklist for good paper titles:
 - Should be **short** (10-15 words)
 - **Avoid abbreviations/jargon**
-- No question marks (provide answers, not questions!)
+- No question marks (**provide answers**, not questions!)

 ```{tip}
 Formulate your title early on during (or even before) writing.
 This will serve as a reminder to yourself of the contribution you want to make and will guide you while writing.